Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 For more inspiration, you might also want to look at [our own extended version of this model](https://doi.org/10.5281/zenodo.11277767)!

 ### 3.2 Further Steps and Resources
-At this point, we are finished with the tutorial, but there is a lot more to learn not only about the technical side of things, but also the unique quirks as well as best practices of Agent-based modeling methodology.
+At this point, we are finished with the tutorial, but there is a lot more to learn not only about the technical side of things, but also the unique quirks as well as best practices of Agent-Based Modeling methodology.

 For any technical questions, we suggest you head over to [the documentation of mesa](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
 You can also head to youtube [for a video tutorial](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn) similar to the official `mesa` tutorials.

 We also want to at least mention some of the key methodological aspects we cannot cover here.

-First of all, there is the aspect of documentation and publishing of Agent-based Models.
+First of all, there is the aspect of documentation and publishing of Agent-Based Models.
 There is a still developing, but already quite established method of formally documenting the complex beasts those models are, which is called ODD ('Overview, Design Concepts, Details').[^25] This is a document that lists all the features and design intentions of your model, with the explicit aim that others should be able to replicate a version of your model just from the ODD.
 Writing up an ODD can also help you understand your goals as well as possible gaps in your model, too!

 Many models are published on [the website CoMSES](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
 We recommend you to give their model library a browse, but also to publish your own models' code and ODD there.
 While it is not a platform geared towards historians (such a platform sadly does not exist, yet) it is a great place that encourages reproducibility, reusability and even gives the opportunity for peer review if desired.

 Many models are published in early, unfinished states to gather feedback.
 Models are often developed collaboratively in this way, and you should not hesitate to publish preliminary work in a non-peer review venue such as this.
 This strong tradition of collaboration and iterative, experimentative work can be a great asset to your own modeling.

 ### 3.3 Final Remarks
-Agent-based Modeling for historians is still in an early phase.
+Agent-Based Modeling for historians is still in an early phase.
 There is still a small - albeit growing! - number of people who apply simulation methods to historical research questions and there are many open questions left regarding the methods' implications and prerequisites for historical inquiry.

 The methodological criticism, which is so important for today's Digital History, is still just unfolding, but this also leaves much room for exciting discussion and discoveries.